rise-tools/rise-tools/README.md

 - Publish Rise app to the iOS and Android app stores
 - Move `ws-rnt-server.ts` to standalone package `ws-source-server`
 - Move `demoComponents.tsx` to standalone package `tamagui-components`
-- Publish packages to NPM under the `@react-native-templates` org:
+- Publish packages to NPM under the `@final-ui` org:
   - `core`
   - `ws-source-client`
   - `ws-source-server`